What is Choice?

 Unknown support after abortion

-While 1 in 3 women has an abortion in her lifetime, the stigma and shame associated with abortion means that many women do not feel they can be open about their experience.
+While nearly 1 in 3 women has an abortion in her reproductive lifetime, the stigma and shame associated with abortion means that many women do not feel they can be open about their experience.
+This perpetuates silence and widespread misinformation around women who have abortions and their experiences.

-NARAL Pro-Choice Virginia protects and expands Virginia women’s access to safe, legal abortion by working to defeat state-level attacks on reproductive rights while driving bold, proactive policy to decrease abortion stigma, support women seeking abortion, and expand access to critical reproductive health care.
-We will continue to educate and advocate for pro-choice policies that empower women to make their own health care decisions -- without government interference.
+NARAL Pro-Choice Virginia is a political and policy organization working to protects and advance Virginia women’s access to safe, legal abortion.
+We advocate to defeat state-level attacks on reproductive rights and proactively work to decrease abortion stigma, support women seeking abortion, and expand access to critical reproductive health care.
+We will continue to educate and advocate for pro-choice policies that empower women to make their own health care decisions – without government interference.